 Baldy Mountain Resort is located on the edge of Boundary Country next to the South Okanagan.
 Mt.
 Baldy has some great cross country trails that can be hiked in the warmer months.
 There are marked snowshoe trails and numerous hiking loops at and near the resort.
 Several of the trails created for the 1995 BC Winter Games are perfect for hiking in the warmer months.

 Bring your camera in the spring and summer for meadows bursting with wildflowers.
 Also, just off the access road to Mount Baldy, is a short (0.4km/0.2mi stroll) to the balancing rock.

 Boundary Country is cowboy country where some of the best views you can have are from high in the saddle!
 Riding English, Western, or bareback is a year round sport.
-Boundary Country has plenty of working ranches that offer guided trail rides along the Trans Canada Trail and KVR.
+Boundary Country has plenty of working ranches that offer guided trail rides along The Great Trail (formerly the Trans Canada Trail) and KVR.
 You’ll ride across rolling ranges of native bunchgrass, through wildflower-strewn meadows, and along the shores of the Kettle River.

 Take a stroll after dinner.
 Gather the kids for a walk by the river.
 Stretch your legs and lift your spirits.
 You don’t have to hike the hills to enjoy the trails around Boundary when each community features their own collection of easy to amble walks or trails.
 Just ask any local, they’ll be happy to point you in the right direction.
 The Grand Forks Community Trails Society website has a list of walkable trails.
 You can also check with local Visitor Centres for information on easy walking trails in the area you are visiting.